lezsakdomi/ftp-proxy/README.md

   - Find a way to reliably determine for a path if it's a directory or not
   - More promises
 - Maybe use different libraries or none at all?
+- Make it a real daemon with binaries (aka `yarn global add ftp-srv`)

 Pull requests are welcome :)